 He is recorded in the 1924 directory for Lytham St Annes as :-

 - Bluhm Quentin Mangnall, D.S.O., F.R.I.B.A., Architect and Surveyor, 42 Wood st, St. Annes; h.
 34 Devonshire rd, St. Annes; and at Preston

-Quentin died on the 24 June 1955.
+Quentin died on the 24 June 1955 aged 72.
+Gladys died on the 9 July of the same year.
 Probate reads as follows:

 “Bluhm Quentin Mangall (sic) of 643 Liverpool-road Ainsdale Lancashire died 24 June 1955 Probate London 1 September to Raymond Cliff solicitor John Harston Cliff solicitors clerk and George Jesse Turner motor engineer.
 Effects £19819 17s.
 5d.”